-NAIS Member Voices is a new podcast specifically focusing on the thoughtful, hard-working individuals that make up the independent school community.
-Each episode features a discussion with a different staff member at an NAIS member school about his or her role, challenges, successes, inspiration sources, and more.
+The NAIS Member Voices podcast features stories from the thoughtful, hard-working individuals who make up the independent school community.
+You'll hear from faculty and staff at NAIS member schools about their roles, challenges, successes, inspiration sources, and more.
 Whether you are currently part of the NAIS community, considering joining, or simply interested in learning more about our industry, we hope you will listen and enjoy!

-Be sure to rate, review, and subscribe to a new episode each month.
+Be sure to rate, review, and subscribe to hear a new episode each month.

 Episode 1: Alex Brosowsky, Head of School, The Quaker School at Horsham

-Alex Brosowsky, head of school at The Quaker School at Horsham (Pennsylvania) speaks with us about running and marketing a small school, changes he’s noticed in independent schools over time, and the need to stop and take deep breaths.
+Alex Brosowsky, head of school at The Quaker School at Horsham (Pennsylvania), talks about running and marketing a small school, changes he’s noticed in independent schools over time, and the need to stop and take deep breaths.

 Episode 2: Ann Klotz, Headmistress, Laurel School